Keyboard shortcuts

 Commands

-Important: Releasaurus operates entirely through forge platform APIs without requiring local repository clones.
-You can run these commands from any location with network access to your forge platform.
+Releasaurus operates entirely through forge platform APIs — no local clone required — so every command can run from any machine with network access to your forge.
+An optional hybrid mode uses a local clone for git operations.

 release-pr